 (In Settings > General)

-- You don’t want your site to be branded as “just another WordPress site” (the default tagline)
+- You don’t want your site to be “just another WordPress site” (the default tagline).
+That doesn’t tell your visitor much about what you do

 Don’t allow user registrations